- Tablets: 5.7 mg, 22.7 mg, 68 mg, 136 mg

 Because Mycoplasma is probably never eliminated entirely from the airways, it often becomes necessary to use pulse antibiotic therapy (long term, intermittent, dosing), or a continuing maintenance schedule of antibiotics for rats with chronic Mycoplasmosis.

-For appropriate dosing in pulse antibiotic therapy for chronic illness, discuss with veterinarian
+When choosing pulse antibiotic therapy for chronic illness, discuss a dosing regimen with veterinarian.

 *Note: see warning for young, pregnant or nursing rats in Pharmacology section above.

 - *Note: because enrofloxacin can cause skin ulceration at the injection site; when giving SQ, or IM, it is recommended to dilute the injectable solution with NaCl or LRS.
 1, 34